-Historically the hospital has collaborated well with Skilled Nursing facilities (SNF, Long Term Acute Care providers (LTAC), Home Healthcare Agencies (HHC) and Inpatient Rehab facilities (IRF).
-Sky Ridge Medical Center intends to extend our collaboration for post-acute care services with the RAE to ensure follow up PCP visits and be arranged and maintained and patients have access to necessary medications and treatments.
+Historically the hospital has collaborated well with Skilled Nursing facilities (SNF), Long Term Acute Care providers (LTAC), Home Healthcare Agencies (HHC) and Inpatient Rehab facilities (IRF).
+Swedish Medical Center intends to extend our collaboration for post-acute care services with the RAE to ensure follow up PCP visits and be arranged and maintained and patients have access to necessary medications and treatments.
 Colorado Access (COA) receives CORHIO ADT feeds as well as periodic contacts from hospitals.
 This information allows COA to risk stratify to target interventions for those members who have complex medical issues.
 The COA care management team provides members transitioning from hospital settings to lower levels of care with appropriate transitions of care intervention, including, but not limited to:

-- a.
-Collaboration with hospital staff to uphold timely and member-focused discharge planning; - b.
-Development of member-driven care plans that incorporate current member status and needs, interdisciplinary team input, and historical clinical information; - c.
-Submission of member referrals that support ease of access to services and remain consistent with identified member needs; - d.
-Care coordination activities designed to ensure sustained member access to care and reduce risk for future hospitalization; - e.
-Exchange of member information, clinical records, care plan goals, and care coordination activities to promote interdisciplinary service delivery; - f.
-Follow up with member, provider, and hospital team members to ensure follow through with treatment activities and member success

-8. a.
-Is this an existing intervention in use within the hospital ("existing interventions" are those interventions the hospital has implemented or is implementing on the day it submits the Hospital Application)? ☐ No b.
-If yes, please use the space below to explain how the following criteria for leveraging existing interventions is satisfied (the response may reference answers above): The hospital must demonstrate that the use of the existing intervention is the best approach for meeting the needs of the community identified during the Community and Health Neighborhood Engagement process.
-The hospital must demonstrate that the project will be enhanced to meet HTP goals.
-Response (Please respond as applicable; Please seek to limit the response to 1,000 words or less) As mentioned above, Sky Ridge Medical Center Case Management staff maintain excellent working relationships with providers of HHC, SNF, LTAC and IRF.
+- A. Collaboration with hospital staff to uphold timely and member-focused discharge planning; - B. Development of member-driven care plans that incorporate current member status and needs, interdisciplinary team input, and historical clinical information; - C. Submission of member referrals that support ease of access to services and remain consistent with identified member needs; - D. Care coordination activities designed to ensure sustained member access to care and reduce risk for future hospitalization; - E. Exchange of member information, clinical records, care plan goals, and care coordination activities to promote interdisciplinary service delivery; - F. Follow up with member, provider, and hospital team members to ensure follow through with treatment activities and member success interve a.
+Is this an existing intervention in use within the hospital ("existing interventions" are those interventions the hospital has implemented or is implementing on the day it submits the Hospital Application)? ☐ No If yes, please use the space below to explain how the following criteria for leveraging existing interventions is satisfied (the response may reference answers above): ap He he existing intervention is the best ity identified during the Community and will be enhanced to meet HTP goals.
+As mentioned relationships Response (Please respond as applicable; Please seek to limit the response to 1,000 words or less) As mentioned above, Swedish Medical Center's Case Management staff maintain excellent working relationships with providers of HHC, SNF, LTAC and IRF.
 There is sharing of patient information as well as communication about best practices.
-Home health care can be especially useful when there are transportation issues and confusion about home medications.
-Case management identifies patients who have post-acute care needs.
-Resources are given to patients to make follow-up appointments but Medicaid PCP's are challenging to find in the community.
-Most Medicaid PCP's are full.
-Specialty care is even more difficult to find.
-Resources are given so the patient can continue their search after discharging from the hospital.
-Sky Ridge has been participating in the Douglas County Health Alliance to form partnerships and learn about additional resources that can be offered to our Medicaid high-risk population.
-As stated before, we believe this intervention will advance the goals of the Hospital Transformation Program by decreasing hospital readmissions through risk stratification for readmission potential to drive effective and efficient discharge plans including partnerships with Post-Acute Care (PAC) Providers.
-This will improve patient outcomes by ensuring integration of care is occurring across the appropriate settings.
-We will be engaging enhanced collaboration with our community partners via data sharing and analytics, evidence-based care coordination and care transitions, integrated health care delivery, and chronic care management.
 9. a.
-Will the intervention be a joint effort with another organization (e.g., a Regional Accountable Entity, Local Public Health Agency, a mental or community health center, another community organization or any other external organization)? □ No of this question and provide the required documentation (see subpart c).

-Partnerships are not required, but, if the hospital will partner, please complete the remainder b.
-If yes, please complete the following chart, including listing the partner organization; listing the type of organization; indicating whether the hospital has previously partnered with the organization; and providing a high-level summary of the expected role of the organization in intervention's leadership and implementation.

-Partner Organization Name Type of Organization Does the hospital have any previous experience partnering with this organization?
-(Yes or No) Organization's Role in Intervention Leadership and Implementation (high- level summary) Colorado Access Yes Colorado Access (COA) receives CORHIO ADT feeds as well as periodic contacts from hospitals.
-This information allows COA to risk stratify to target interventions for those members who have complex medical issues.
-The COA care management team provides members transitioning from hospital settings to lower levels of care with appropriate transitions of care intervention c.
+Will the intervention be a joint effort with another organization (e.g., a Regional Accountable Entity, Local Public Health Agency, a mental or community health center, another community organization or any other external organization)? ☐ Yes ☐ Yes ⊠ No ⊠ No Partnerships are not required, but, if the hospital will partner, please complete the remainder of this question and provide the required documentation (see subpart c). the typ organiz e of organization; ation; and provid ; indicating whether the hos g listing the partner organization; listing pital has previously partnered with the the expected role of the organization in Partner Organization Name Type of Organization Does the hospital have any previous experience partnering with this organization?
+(Yes or No) Organization's Role in Intervention Leadership and Implementation (high- level summary)

+c.
 Please also submit documentation of the partnership with each listed organization.
-Documentation may be provided separately for each organization listed above and could include: a contract; a memorandum of understanding; a business association agreement; a Letter of Partnership from the listed organization(s); or similar documentation.
-If a Letter of Partnership is provided, in it the organization should: (1) acknowledge that it intends to partner; (2) provide a brief description of the organization; (3) express agreement with the planned intervention; and (4) express agreement with the planned role it will have in leadership and implementation of the intervention as expressed above.
-The letter should be signed by a member of the organization's management and submitted with this application in the same .pdf document.
-The Letter of Partnership Template can be found on the <a href="http://example.com/https://exa
+Documentation may be provided separately for each organization listed above and could include: a contract; a memorandum of understanding; a business association agreement; a